 What’s a ‘good’ decision?
 A ‘good’ decision should follow a ‘good’ process: Transparent and repeatable.
 This doesn’t necessarily guarantee a good result – one must judge the quality of a decision process separately from its outcomes.
 That said, when a decision process continues to deliver suboptimal results, adjustments are needed.

 Where does the evidence come from?
 Many organizations have relied on gathering their own evidence, but are now overwhelmed by requirements to support decision processes with data.
-Marketplaces for evidence are emerging, as the Social Innovation Research Center's Patrick Lester recently explained.
-There's a supply and a demand for rigorous evidence on the performance of social programs.
-PepperSlice is a marketplace where nonprofits can share, buy, and sell evidence-based insights using a standard format.
+Marketplaces for evidence are emerging, as the Social Innovation Research Center‘s Patrick Lester explains.
+There’s a supply and a demand for rigorous evidence on the performance of social programs.

 Avoid the GPOC (Giant PDF of Crap).
 Standardized evidence is already happening, but standardized dissemination of findings – communcating results – is still mostly a free-for-all.
 Traditional reports, articles, and papers, combined with PowerPoints and other free-form presentations, make it difficult to exchange evidence systematically and quickly.